Today, it’s personal!

 This Early Retirement Calculator is the best one I have found.
 I’ve used it a fair bit, to make many different projections.
 If I’ve done it correctly, it should even have the numbers from our own scenario plugged in already!

 So you know, I have changed the ‘withdrawal rate’ to 6%, to account for the 6% dividend income generated by our portfolio of LICs/Shares to live on.
-This is just looking at the cashflow generated by our portfolio of LICs and shares.
+This is just looking at an estimate of the income from our Aussie shares including franking credits.

 Have a play around with it to suit your own situation and see what you come up with by tweaking your savings rate 🙂